aws-samples/aws-modernization-with-hashicorp-terraform/content/060_sentinel/6-policy-quickstart.md

 This tutorial assumes that you are familiar with Terraform Cloud and you have an existing Terraform Cloud workspace configured with AWS access credentials.

-If you do not, refer to the [Create a Workspace tutorial](2-cloud-workspace-create.md) and [Set Up Workspace tutorial](3-cloud-workspace-configure.md) to learn more about Terraform Cloud and set up a Terraform Cloud workspace configured with AWS access credentials.

 You must be in the **"owners"** team or have ["Manage Policies"](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html#manage-policies) organization-level permissions to create new policy sets and policies.

 ## Fork GitHub Repository